It is important to have tools to take control of your site’s SEO.

 If we’ve installed Yoast on your site, we have also completed all of the setup steps such as configuration settings and connection to your Google Search Console.
 Nothing more is needed—you’re ready to go!

-Yoast can help you evaluate various SEO elements on your page, but only if it knows what you’re trying to rank well for.
-Use this box to tell Yoast the keyword you’d like to focus on for that particular page or post.
+Yoast can help you evaluate various SEO elements on your page, but only if it knows what keyword you’re trying to rank well for.
+Use the “Focus keyphrase” box to tell Yoast the 1 keyword you’d like to focus on for that particular page or post.

 Snippet Preview/Edit Snippet

 The “Snippet Preview” feature will show you what you might expect search engines to show when your page shows up in search results based on the current content and settings of your page.
 To change what displays and optimize for your keyword, click “Edit snippet“.

 The “SEO Title” is the main title or topic of your page.
 Typically this will be your page name or post title, followed by your site’s name.
 (This will automatically be generated if you don’t set something separately.)
 This is also the blue linked text that will appear in search engine results such as Google, so be sure that your title tells users what your page is about.
 Including your focus keyword in the title is a good step.

 The “Slug” is the URL of the page (the part that follows “yoursite.com/”).
 You may make changes to this slug before publishing a page or post.
 However, avoid making any changes to this once the site is published.
 Your page may already be indexed by search engines, and making a change after that will result in people going to a 404 error page unless a proper 301 redirect is set up.
 (If you need to make a change to a URL, we suggest talking to your Account Director first.)
 Again, your slug will be auto generated based on your page or post title, and should contain your focus keyword.